-Council use the simplified approach with forward-looking assumptions and information regarding expected future conditions affecting historical customer default rates by applying a percentage based on impairment recognised over the last five years (with the exclusion of extraordinary anomalies).
+For the estimation of expected credit losses, Council use the simplified approach with forward-looking assumptions and information regarding expected future conditions affecting historical customer default rates by applying a percentage based on impairment recognised over the last five years (with the exclusion of extraordinary anomalies).
 The collectability of receivables is assessed periodically for impairment and any impairment is recognised in the Statement of Comprehensive Income.

-Council has no bad debts as at 30 June 2020.
+Council has no bad debts as at 30 June 2021.

-Council is empowered under the provisions of the Local Government Act 2009 to sell an owner's property to recover outstanding rate debts, as such Council does not impair rate receivables.
+Council is empowered under the provisions of the Local Government Act 2009 to sell an owner's property to recover outstanding rate debts, as such Council does not impair or provide for rate receivables.

-Interest is charged on outstanding rates (9.83% per annum from 1 July 2019, previously 11% per annum).
-There is no concentration of credit risk for rates and utility charges, fees and other debtors receivable.
+Interest is charged on outstanding rates (8.53% per annum from 1 July 2020, previously 9.83% per annum).